 Associate in Applied Science Degree: Small Business Management

-This program is designed as pre-service training for those people planning a career in small business.
+This 60 credit-hour program is designed as pre-service training for those people planning a career in small business.
 Additionally, the program may provide in-service training for people working in the field.